ialdarmaki/ialdarmaki.github.io/README.md

 ***
 ### About:
 Hi!
 I am a graduate student at the School of Computer Science at Carnegie Mellon University, where I am supervised by [Prof. Bhiksha Raj](https://cmu-mlsp.github.io/team/bhiksha_raj)!.
-I am currently researching in the area of Machine Learning and Deep Learning, with a main interest in representation learning.
+I am currently conducting research in Machine Learning and Deep Learning, with a primary focus on representation learning.

 I am broadly interested in machine/deep learning, causality, and information theory.
 Prior to joining CMU, I was working at MBZUAI with Prof. Jin Tian and Prof. Kun Zhang on causality and machine learning.